AlexG85/Test_250725/README.md

 ## License

-This project is for test skill and demonstration purposes for a new job application.
+This project is for testing skills and demonstration purposes for a new job application.